signal deck // adaptive soundtrack

 4. 2001service fingerprinting era

-Nmap became a universal ingredient: ports, service versions, and host hints.
+Nmap became a go-to staple for ports, service versions, and host clues.

 nmap -sV -O -Pn target.example